apache/flink/docs/getting-started/projectsetup/scala_api_quickstart.md

 Write your application!

-If you are writing a streaming application and you are looking for inspiration what to write, take a look at the [Stream Processing Application Tutorial]({{ site.baseurl }}/tutorials/datastream_api.html#writing-a-flink-program)
+If you are writing a streaming application and you are looking for inspiration what to write, take a look at the [Stream Processing Application Tutorial]({{ site.baseurl }}/getting-started/tutorials/datastream_api.html#writing-a-flink-program).

-If you are writing a batch processing application and you are looking for inspiration what to write, take a look at the [Batch Application Examples]({{ site.baseurl }}/dev/batch/examples.html)

-For a complete overview over the APIa, have a look at the [DataStream API]({{ site.baseurl }}/dev/datastream_api.html) and [DataSet API]({{ site.baseurl }}/dev/batch/index.html) sections.
+For a complete overview over the APIs, have a look at the [DataStream API]({{ site.baseurl }}/dev/datastream_api.html) and [DataSet API]({{ site.baseurl }}/dev/batch/index.html) sections.